 The plume from an airplane's engines surges over

-But couldn't have seen me, lying in a hammock, only looking up
+but couldn't have seen me, lying in a hammock, only later

-Just as I can't hope to see you reading this poem, maybe on a train
+In the same way, I can't hope to see you reading this poem,

 But I can speculate about who you are - that you are calm and kind,

-That you have niggling worries, that you have regrets, that a loss
+that you have niggling worries, that you have regrets,

-You will go on to read - will give you respite
+you hopefully will go on to read - will give you some respite

-Over your other self lounging way down below, invisible to the naked eye.
+over your other self way down below, invisible to the naked eye.